charles7668/LogicAnalyzer_F412/README.md

 data order is reverse per byte
 ex : 1000 =  03E8 , send data will be  E8 03 00 00

+## Return data
+return data start with interval value + " " + sample value + "\n",all after "\n" is data

+8 channel data store in byte , MSB is channel 8 , LSB is channel 1